ElonJet: Function

 The ElonJet service uses publicly available flight data as well as an automated computer program, a Twitter bot, to report Elon Musk's flights.
 The service uses ADS-B data, publicly available records, to give general information about where and when Musk's private jet was taking off and landing, though it cannot indicate who is on board or where the passengers travel before or after the flight.
 The Twitter account in particular became a reliable way for Musk's investors, fans, and critics to determine his whereabouts, often between the Austin area where he lives, the San Francisco Bay area where Tesla's factory is, and Southern California, where SpaceX is headquartered.

 As of July 2023, the ElonJet service is hosted on Twitter, Facebook, Telegram, Instagram, Threads, Mastodon, and Bluesky accounts.
 The Mastodon account was created on December 14, 2022, a day after the original Twitter account was suspended.
 Sweeney has earned a few thousand dollars with the accounts, via ad revenue, allowing him to upgrade his computer.
 A subreddit dedicated to the service, r/ElonJetTracker, gained over 40,000 members in the two days since it was created on December 14, becoming one of the fastest-growing subreddits on the website.

+The site has been cited as an example of open-source intelligence (OSINT), in which publicly available data is aggregated and analysed to generate insights.
+Its approach has inspired projects such as the 2026 “Apocalypse Early Warning System”, which monitors the movements of private aircraft types associated with wealthy individuals in an effort to do things such as identify patterns linked to major world events.